 - Reviewed plans for proposed library projects using state funds.
 During its tenure, the Task Force reviewed 14 proposed library construction or renovation projects.

 The 1995 Minnesota Legislature requested a review of funding sources in the light of the state's growing interest in strategically addressing information technology development.
-In August 1996, the Library Planning Task Force completed the "Sources of Library Funding Report Final Report" outlining recommendations on the structures of library funding in Minnesota (see link below under Reports).
+In August 1996, the Library Planning Task Force completed the "Sources of Library Funding Report Final Report" outlining recommendations on the structures of library funding in Minnesota.